 AIOps helps correlate information across multiple data resources, which not only eliminates silos but also provides a holistic vision across your entire IT environment – network, compute and storage (virtual, physical and cloud).

 It allows for frictionless collaboration between service owners and specialists.
-This accelerates diagnosis, analysis and resolution times, which minimises disruption to end-users.
+This accelerates diagnosis, analysis and resolution times, which minimizes disruption to end-users.

 Although the underlying AIOps technologies are relatively mature, there is still a long way to go in terms of creating and combining them for practical use.
 Below are some of its drawbacks: